jimile/research_repos_jamie/README.md

 2. Install the required dependencies for each programming language as specified in their respective directories.
 3. Follow the usage instructions to start and interact with the webstore.

-## Usage

-Detailed usage instructions and guides are provided within the project's documentation.
-Please refer to the [Documentation](./documentation) directory for more information on setting up and using the e-commerce webstore.

-## Contributing

-If you're interested in contributing to this project or have suggestions for improvement, please feel free to open issues or submit pull requests.
-Your input is highly appreciated!

-## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use, modify, and share this code as per the terms of the license.

-Thank you for exploring my e-commerce webstore project!
-I hope you find it informative and inspiring.